How to inspire your team during a crisis without falling into toxic positivity

 After that tumultuous day, I cleared my calendar and caught up on rest, exercise, and meditation.
 I also doubled down on my commitment to support the mental health and wellness of every employee via our employee assistance program, and ensured our entire team took a wellness day as a reminder that taking time off is encouraged.
 In the soul-searching that followed, I identified three key questions that I’m using now to help me keep a cooler head: What is in my span of direct control?
 What is in my sphere of influence?
 Finally, what is completely out of my control?

-With the intensity of today’s concurrent crises, it’s easy to get caught up in doubt, but ultimately Your energy is better spent on action.
+With the intensity of today’s concurrent crises, it’s easy to get caught up in doubt, but ultimately, your energy is better spent on action.
 When you zone in on what you can change or influence, filtering out the rest, your field of vision narrows to things you can look forward to and express hope over.
 Once I made this shift, I was better able to be the kind of leader I wanted to be and the moment called for.

 Use specific “filters” to help prioritize and boost spirits